Loading...

 Psychology: The long upper wick is a teaser.
 It says, "Buyers tried and nearly succeeded."
 It often precedes a strong reversal if confirmed.

-Ideal Location: Appears at market bottoms or oversold areas.
+Ideal Location: Inverted hammer appears at market bottoms or oversold areas.
 Confirm with volume and the next candle.

 6. Three White Soldiers